3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Where to stay

-Recommended: Near Playa Acapulco (map below)
+Recommended: Near Playa Acapulco (map above)

 For the most central, walkable experience.
 Easy access to landmarks, the beach, restaurants, and shopping.